Back to Parmenides: The problems with quantizing gravity

-Upon a naive quantization of \eqref{equ:Hamiltonian}, one gets the infamous Wheeler-DeWitt equation: \be \hat H \psi[g]=0 \ee where $\psi[g]$ is a wave-functional over the space of three-geometries.
-And thus the classical `problem of time' gets transported into the quantum regime.
-One could look at equation \eqref{equ:wdw} as a \emph{time-independent} Schroedinger equation, which brings us again to the notion of ``frozen time", from \eqref{equ:Schroedinger}.
-A solution of the equation will not be subject to time evolution; it will give a frozen probability wave-function on the space of three-geometries.\footnote{ But equation \eqref{equ:wdw} has some further problems of its own.
+If one nonetheless ignores these issues and pushes quantization, one gets the infamous Wheeler-DeWitt equation: \be \hat H \psi[g]=0 \ee where $\psi[g]$ is a wave-functional over the space of three-geometries.
+Following this route, we see the classical `problem of time' transported into the quantum regime:\footnote{ For the expert readers, I should note that a derivation of \eqref{equ:wdw} exists from the path integral formalism \cite{Hartle_Halliwell}.
+But that derivation already assumes that the Hamiltonian symmetries act on all the variables in the path integral, and thus it does not resolve the problem Wald and Lee pointed to.
+Even ignoring all of these issues, equation \eqref{equ:wdw} has some further problems of its own.
 It has operator ordering ambiguities, functional derivatives of the metric acting at a singular point, no suitable inner product on the respective Hilbert space with respectable invariance properties, etc. One could also attempt to interpret \eqref{equ:wdw} as a Klein-Gordon equation with mass term proportional to the spatial Ricci scalar, but unlike Klein-Gordon, it is already supposed to be a quantized equation.
-Furthermore, the problem in defining suitable inner products are an obstacle in separating out a positive and negative spectrum of the Klein-Gordon operator. }
+Furthermore, the problem in defining suitable inner products are an obstacle in separating out a positive and negative spectrum of the Klein-Gordon operator \cite{PoT_Anderson}. } One could look at equation \eqref{equ:wdw} as a \emph{time-independent} Schr{\"o}dinger equation, which brings us again to the notion of ``frozen time", from \eqref{equ:Schroedinger}.
+A solution of the equation will not be subject to time evolution; it will give a frozen probability wave-function on the space of three-geometries.
 Other canonical approaches have so far similarly found insurmountable problems with the quantization of this constraint.
-I contend that this is because local time reparametrization represents an effective, but not fundamental symmetry.
-I.e. I contend that \emph{invariance under refoliation is not present at a quantum mechanical level, but should be recovered dynamically for states that are nearly classical.} In fact, it is \emph{already the case} that the Hamiltonian formalism represents changes of surfaces of simultaneity as a symmetry only on-shell.
-All we want is to extend this property to other possible formulations of gravity.
+I contend that it should simply not be quantized, as it does not represent a fundamental symmetry principle of the quantum theory.